ViTAE-Transformer/SAMRS/README.md

 <figure>
 <img src="figs/figure2.jpg">
-<figcaption align = "center"><b>Figure 2: Some visualization results of the generated masks in five datasets using the SAMText
+<figcaption align = "center"><b>Figure 2: Some visual examples from the three subsets of our SAMRS dataset.
-pipeline.
-The top row shows the scene text frames while the bottom row shows the generated masks.</a>
  </b></figcaption>
 </figure>